openid/OpenYOLO-Spec/common/definitions.md

 ## Password specifications

-services that support password based authentication often impose some restrictions on what is considered to be a valid and sufficiently secure password for the service.
-While the intentions behind these restrictions are often well-meaning, the inconsistency of these restrictions across different services is a constant source of frustration for both users and credential managers.
+services that support password based authentication often impose restrictions on what is considered to be a valid password for the service.
+While the intentions behind these restrictions are often well-meaning, the inconsistency of these restrictions across different services is a source of frustration for both users and credential managers.

-When credential managers attempt to generate passwords for a service, they are forced to generate using some "lowest common denominator" heuristic that produces passwords that are broadly supported.
-As even this can fail, they often must provide a way for the user to modify these generated passwords to fit the particular requirements of the service.
+When credential managers attempt to generate passwords for a service, they are forced to use a "lowest common denominator" heuristic that produces broadly supported passwords.
+Even this can fail, requiring the user to modify the generated password.

-A better approach would be for the service to declare its password restrictions in a format that can be consumed by credential managers.
+A better approach is for the service to declare its password restrictions in a format that can be consumed by credential managers.
 OpenYOLO defines a simple scheme for this, composed of the following pieces of information: